milvus-io/milvus-docs/site/en/reference/data_migration.md

 vim ./server_config.yaml
 ```

-Ensure that the MySQL/SQLite server address specified in general.meta_uri matches the server address specified in db_config.backend_url.
+Ensure that the MySQL/SQLite server address specified in `general.meta_uri` matches the server address specified in `db_config.backend_url`.
 If you use MySQL to manage metadata, the configuration information appears as follows:

 ```
  general: